Welcome to Riddings Junior School

 We will be holding our annual Remembrance Service in St James Church on 10th November at 10.00am - everyone is welcome.

 CEOP helps any child or young person under the age of 18 who is being pressured, forced or tricked into taking part in sexual activity of any kind.
 This can be something that has taken place either online or in ‘the real world’, or both.
 The CEOP Safety Centre has clear information and advice on what can be reported to CEOP, the reporting process and what will happen if you do decide to make a report.
 You can visit the CEOP Safety Centre and make a report directly to CEOP by clicking the Click CEOP button.
 If you are experiencing online bullying or something else online has worried you please speak to an adult you trust, or you can talk to Childline at any time on 0800 1111 or at www.childline.org.uk.

-Mr Jones has led a number of online safety assemblies - these are a regular feature of school life as we stress the importance of staying safe online.
-All the children were reminded of the need to be SMART when going online.
+Mr Jones leads a termly online safety assembly - we regularly stress the importance of staying safe online.
+All the children were reminded of how to be SMART when going online.

 Have you seen the super display in the conservatory?